MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 Pretty neat right ?

-Dash allows you to add many other UI components very easily such as buttons, sliders, multi selectors etc. You can learn about them <a href="https://dash.plot.ly/dash-core-components"> here</a> and <a href="https://dash.plot.ly/dash-core-components"> here</a>
+Dash allows you to add many other UI components very easily such as buttons, sliders, multi selectors etc. You can learn more about [dash-core-components](https://dash.plot.ly/dash-core-components) and [dash-html-components](https://dash.plot.ly/dash-html-components) from the official documentation.

-In our app, we also used dash bootstrap <a href="https://dash-bootstrap-components.opensource.faculty.ai/l/">components</a> to make the UI mobile responsive.
+In our app, we also used [dash bootstrap components](https://dash-bootstrap-components.opensource.faculty.ai/l/) to make the UI mobile responsive.

 #### Callbacks

-To make these components interact between each other other, dash introduced the concept of `callback`.
+To make these components interact with each other, dash introduced the concept of `callback`.
 Callbacks are functions that get called to affect the appearance of an html element (the **Output**) everytime the value of another element (the **Input**) changes.
 Imagine the following situation: you have an html input field of id="A" and you want when everytime it gets an input to copy it inside a paragraph element of id="B", dynamically, without reloading the page.

 Here's how you'd do it with a callback: